FAQs

 As a Southern Cross Affiliate provider, we can claim directly on your behalf should your health insurance plan include Clinical Psychology.
 Please check directly with Southern Cross to confirm, and note that this is typically a part-payment.

-We have an Intern Clinical Psychologist working with us, under the close supervision of our Clinical Director (or other senior clinical psychologist).
-As Interns are in their final year of therapy training, appointments carry a 25% fee reduction.
+We typically have an Intern Psychologist working with us, under the close supervision of our Clinical Director (or other senior clinical psychologist).
+As Interns are in their final year of applied psychology training (typically 7/8/9th year of university), appointments carry a 20% fee reduction.

 What is the cancellation policy?